2nikol2/EE64/README.md

 Showtime...
 Sit back...
 Relax... and Enjoy...

 Currently on the market( Microsoft Store )...
+GO1972, GO1997

 1 - GO1972
   - Match of the Century - World Chess Championship( 1972 ).
   - Bobby Fischer, USA ( 12½ ) vs Boris Spassky, USSR ( 8½ ).
   - Fischer's win ended Soviet domination of the World Championship.

+2 - GO1997
+  - The Man versus The Machine!
+  - Match between world chess champion Garry Kasparov( 2½ ) and IBM supercomputer Deep Blue( 3½ ).
+  - It was the first defeat of a reigning world chess champion by a computer under tournament conditions.

 EE64 features...